tatsuya/effective-java/chapter-4.md

 ## Item 20: Prefer class hierarchies to tagged classes

 Tagged classes are seldom appropriate.
 If you’re tempted to write a class with an explicit tag field, think about whether the tag could be eliminated and the class replaced by a hierarchy.
 When you encounter an existing class with a tag field, consider refactoring it into a hierarchy.

+## Item 21: Use function objects to represent strategies

+A primary use of function pointers is to implement the Strategy pattern.
+To implement this pattern in Java, declare an interface to represent the strategy, and a class that implements this interface for each concrete strategy.
+When a concrete strategy is used only once, it is typically declared and instantiated as an anonymous class.
+When a concrete strategy is designed for repeated use, it is generally implemented as a private static member class and exported in a public static final field whose type is the strategy interface.